ludus-leonis/FreeBeeGee/docs/snapshots.md

 ## `LICENSE.md`

 The copyright and license / usage conditions of this snapshot in [Markdown](https://en.wikipedia.org/wiki/Markdown) format.
 Will be shown in the help dialog.
-Also a good place to give credit for the used artwork.
+Also a good place to give credit for the artwork.
 May only contain markdown markup, but no HTML tags (they will be disabled during rendering).

 ## Assets